gambitph/Cache-Menus-WordPress-Plugin/readme.txt

 * Shaves off 18ms per menu
 * Uses the Transient API
+* Current menu item highlighting is preserved
 * Lightweight
 * Cleanly coded plugin

 = How Does it Work =

 It's all about the Transient API.
 When a menu is rendered in the front end, the rendered menu is saved as a transient for caching.
 Future menu renderings use this cached copy afterwards.
-When the menu is updated, or when menu locations are changed, the transient is forcibly expired to make way for the updated menu.
+When the menu is updated, or when menu locations are changed, the transient is forcibly expired to make way for the updated menus.

 = This Is Also a Tutorial =